Skip to main content

 The European Resuscitation Council (ERC)7 and American Heart Association (AHA)8 guideline recommendations on advanced resuscitation measures9 can be summarized as follows:

-• 2.
-Treating reversible causes: An important aspect is early detection and treatment of reversible causes of a cardiac arrest – both in-hospital and prehospital.
+2. Treating reversible causes: An important aspect is early detection and treatment of reversible causes of a cardiac arrest – both in-hospital and prehospital.

-• 3.
-Airway management and ventilation: The airway is secured by means of basic and advanced airway management.
-In the case of an unsecured airway, chest compression and ventilation are performed in a 30:2 ratio.
-Intubation should only be performed by users with a high success rate (over 95% within two intubation attempts).
-Once the airway has been secured, ventilation should be performed at a rate of 10 breaths per minute with a tidal volume of 6-7 ml per kg body weight.
-No specific recommendations on ventilation mode or form of ventilation (manual or mechanical) are given.
+Intubation should only be performed by experienced users with a high success rate (over 95 % within 2 intubation attempts).
+Once the airway has been secured, ventilation should be performed at a rate of 10 breaths per minute with a tidal volume of 6–7 ml per kg body weight.
+No specific recommendations on ventilation mode or type of ventilation of ventilation (manual or mechanical) are given.
+The use of a volume-controlled mode for mechanical ventilation with the highest possible ventilation pressures and the above settings is recommended.
+However, the evidence remains limited.
+No recommendation is given for the optimal ventilation strategy during mechanical chest compression.

-• 5.
-Extracorporeal CPR (eCPR): If conventional ALS is unsuccessful, eCPR is recommended as a possible option.
+5. Extracorporeal CPR (eCPR): If conventional ALS is unsuccessful, eCPR is recommended as a possible option.

-Resuscitation in children
+Resuscitation protocol for children

 A sudden collapse as a result of a cardiovascular disease is quite rare in children.
 In most cases, a persistent respiratory or circulatory problem leads to a respiratory and cardiac arrest.